Why have a professional Fire Risk Assessment?

 A Fire Risk Assessment (also referred to as an FRA) is designed to minimise the probability of the event of a fire by identifying the potential hazards and fire risks within a building.

-All non-domestic properties are required by law to have an FRA in place as stipulated in the Regulatory Reform Act (Fire Safety) 2005.
-If your business has 5 or more employees, or you operate your business from more than one premises, then the findings of the FRA also need to be documented and a record kept.
+All non-domestic properties are required by law to have a Fire Risk Assessment in place as stipulated in the Regulatory Reform Act (Fire Safety) 2005.
+If your business has 5 or more employees, or you operate your business from more than one premises, then the findings of the Fire Risk Assessment also need to be documented and a record kept.